-Shanghai provides a rich historic and cultural context, and operates as a platform for Linehouse to investigate the rituals of inhabitation and how these daily moments can be celebrated through design, transforming the mundane into performative acts.
+Linehouse operates as a platform to investigate the rituals of inhabitation and how these daily moments can be celebrated through design, transforming the mundane into performative acts.

 Each brief is approached individually, creating a poetic concept for each client through research, site context, history and responding to the client’s brief.
 Through the process of design, each project has a strong narrative and an element of whimsy and voyeurism, creating a unique spatial experience.